 Once you reach Petra and get to the hotel/hostel, you should take all the necessary information.
 It is recommended that on the first evening, go for the mesmerizing trip that Petra offers during the night.
 It is known as “Petra by night” and occurs thrice every week (Monday, Wednesday and Thursday).
 So, it is a good plan to reach Petra on any of these days so that you can take the tour.
 The tickets cost 17 JOD and it starts at 8.30 pm and you should be back by 11 in the night.

 The tour offers a unique landscape of the mountainous region, at night when a major area is lit by candles.
 It looks more beautiful if you are tripping during the full moon.
-For landscape photographers, it is a wonderful experience to capture the Siq in candle lights.
+For landscape photographers, it is a wonderful experience to capture the Siq in candlelight.
 The final spectacle unfolds as one reaches the Treasury.
 Thousands of candles are lit in front of this exemplary building and visitors sit in front of it when some local performers enact stories about Petra.

 An itinerary for Petra is absolutely incomplete without experiencing Petra by night.
 The light and shadow throughout the rocky structures augment the mystery of the place and will surely leave a lasting impression.
-It is highly recommended that when you are planning Petra, including one evening when you can take this trip.
+It is highly recommended that when you are planning Petra, include one evening when you can take this trip.

 Itinerary for Petra: Day 2